oymotion/roh_firmware/README_EN.md

 - *res*: resource file for markdown files
 - *firmware*: firmware update files
   - files in subdirectory ModBus-RTU are for ModBus-RTU version
-  - files in subdirectory SerialCtrl are for SerialCtrl version
+  - files in subdirectory SerialCtrl are for SerialCtrl version, can process commands at 90Hz+.
-  - files in subdirectory ModBus-RTU+SerialCtrl are for mixed version
+  - files in subdirectory ModBus-RTU+SerialCtrl are for mixed version, recommended.
 - *OHandSetting*: desktop application for WINDOWS

 ## Files